charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Simulation Focus: Both Simula and clprolf have a strong emphasis on simulation.
 Simula was specifically designed for simulation, and clprolf also talks about simulation and modeling.
 Object-Oriented Programming: Simula is often credited as one of the earliest object-oriented programming languages. clprolf also embraces object-oriented concepts by introducing roles for classes and interfaces, which is a fundamental aspect of object-oriented design.
 Abstraction: Both languages encourage clear abstractions in code.
 Simula introduced the concept of classes and objects as a way to model real-world entities, while clprolf defines distinct roles for classes and interfaces to indicate their purpose and responsibilities.
-Real-World Modeling: Simula's object-oriented approach was aimed at modeling real-world entities and their interactions. clprolf's "simu_real_world_obj" is designed to represent real-world objects.
+Real-World Modeling: Simula's object-oriented approach was aimed at modeling real-world entities and their interactions. clprolf's "simu_real_obj" is designed to represent real-world objects.
 Principles of Simplicity: Simula was designed with simplicity in mind, focusing on providing a clear and efficient way to model complex systems. clprolf also follows a minimalistic approach to language design, promoting clarity and simplicity.

 ### SIMU_COMP_AS_WORKER, COMPUTER AS A WORKER

-simu_comp_as_worker not only wants to separate simu_real_world_obj and pure computer tasks, but aims to see computer as a worker.
+simu_comp_as_worker not only wants to separate simu_real_obj and pure computer tasks, but aims to see computer as a worker.
 The "simu" of "simu_comp_as_worker" emphasizes that, almost of we were talking of a real-world worker.
 So the computer's job would be to manage his peripherals and resources, and doing all job purely relative to him.
 The algorithm is intended to be executed for a worker, and that worker is a computer, but it could have been a human, except in the subject of the nature of the tasks.
 So simu_comp_as_worker really joins to ALGO 60 vision of the computer, in the sense of the algorithms using, as for abstract the worker, and for being quite human-like.

 Simu_comp_as_worker, in fact, aims to reduce the impact of technical code, and transforme it in just a job done by a worker.
 It is almost as if the worker could be anyone, even a human worker.
 The distinction is just that the kind of job to be done have to be worked by the computer.
 So we ensure that we always know what kind of role to choose, because we can just answer to the question of who is doing the job!
-In a simu_real_world_obj, it would be an animal who would eat(), when calling the eat() method.
+In a simu_real_obj, it would be an animal who would eat(), when calling the eat() method.
 The difference with a launcher class, for example, is that it is the computer who does the job, but he executes an algorithm in algorithmic language, as for the simu_real_world classes.
 So it is effectively a simulation of a computer as worker, as well as the simu_real_word_obj simulations.

 A comp_as_worker can use system abstraction(File, Connection, etc).
 And only a worker can use such system abstractions, for keeping the third person perspective.
 So it is a testament that each time a system abstraction is used, a comp_as_worker class is useful.
 Compiler checkings check that point.
 There is an exception, for the factories of system abstractions, like connection factories, because the factory just instanciante the object, and doesn't use it.
 So a factory of a system abstraction can be an "abstraction" class.
-We can enforced that with "@Forced_pract_code" annotation, for the simu_real_world_obj classes which need to right a little of technical code, for practical reasons.
+We can enforced that with "@Forced_pract_code" annotation, for the simu_real_obj classes which need to right a little of technical code, for practical reasons.
-The 'View' and the 'Model' of the MVC pattern can't be viewed as simu_real_world_obj in clprolf, because they use system abstractions.
+The 'View' and the 'Model' of the MVC pattern can't be viewed as simu_real_obj in clprolf, because they use system abstractions.

 ### INHERENTLY INCLUDE GOOD OBJECT-ORIENTED PRATICES AND PATTERNS